thehomedk/statamic-elasticsearch/README.md

         ]]
     ],

+## Content transformation
+Statamic supports transformer for the index data, but the current implemtation is not compatible with how Laravel serializes the configuration when running `php artisan optimize`.
+Therefore this driver has it's own system that can be configed like this:

+    'public' => [
+      'driver' => 'elasticsearch',
+      'searchables' => 'collection:pages',
+      'fields' => ['title', 'description', 'content'],
+      'transforms' => ['content' => 'bardToText'],
+    ],

+At the moment only the `bardToText` transformer is supported.
+This transformer converts the ProseMirror data structure into plain text so it can be indexed.

+## Analyzers
+Elasticsearch supports different text analyzers for indexing.
+The analyzer determines how tokenization, stop-words and stemming is handled.
+You can set the default analyzer used (for all fields) like this:

+    'public' => [
+      'driver' => 'elasticsearch',
+      'searchables' => 'collection:pages',
+      'fields' => ['title', 'description', 'content'],
+      'analyzer' => 'danish'
+    ],

+If not set, the `standard` analyzer is used.
+See list of available language analyzers [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-lang-analyzer.html).

 ## Updating indexes
 Whenever you save an item in the Control Panel it will automatically update any appropriate indexes as this is extending the Statamic search.
 As expected you can update the index via command line.